 The awarding of grades is the prerogative of the classroom instructor in accordance with Trine University policies.
-Please refer to the Trine University Student Handbook and Trine University Course Catalog for information regarding academic grievances, incomplete grades, in-progress grades, and course repeat policies.
+Please refer to Trine University Course Catalog for information regarding academic grievances, incomplete grades, in-progress grades, and course repeat policies.

 Grading System